qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 ### When to Store Data Directly on EC2 (e.g., in Jupyter Notebook instance)

 Using EC2 for data storage can be a quick solution for temporary needs, but **S3 is generally preferred** for scalability, cost-efficiency, and ease of integration across AWS services, especially for machine learning workflows.
-An **EC2 instance** provides a virtual server environment with its own local storage, which can be used to store and process data directly on the instance.
-This method is suitable for **temporary or small datasets** and for **one-off experiments** that don’t require long-term data storage or frequent access from multiple services.
+An EC2 instance provides a virtual server environment with its own local storage, which can be used to store and process data directly on the instance.
+This method is suitable for temporary or small datasets and for one-off experiments that don’t require long-term data storage or frequent access from multiple services.

-#### Use EC2 storage for:

-- **Temporary or Small Datasets**: If your dataset is under 1 GB and you need quick, one-time processing, EC2 storage can be simpler and faster to set up.
-- **No S3 Access Required**: If your environment has limited permissions or network restrictions preventing S3 access, storing data on EC2 may be preferable.
-- **One-off Experiments**: For experiments that won’t require scaling or future access to data, storing directly on EC2 can be convenient.

 #### Limitations of EC2 Storage:
 - **Scalability**: EC2 storage is limited to the instance’s disk capacity, so it may not be ideal for very large datasets.